-But does it actually cost that much to have a fan running - and how can you work out how much electricity your fan will use?
+But, in light of the hot weather, how much does it cost to run a fan - and how can you work out how much electricity it will use?

 How much does it cost to run a fan?